Skip to main content

 Quick Load Tables

-Quick load tables are able to display large amounts of data on a web page/software by loading the data as needed on demand, instead of all at once.
-This means that the first rows will load very fast, and the next ones, or the data needed to display more complex cells, will be loaded and you scroll and they become visible.
-Additionally, we now leverage the server to do filtering and sorting, which means you can continue using the filters that you are already used to even in this new loading on demand way of browsing your requirements.
+Quick Load Tables are able to display large amounts of data on a web page/software by loading the data as needed on demand instead of all at once.
+This means that the first rows will load very fast, and the next ones, or the data needed to display more complex cells, will be loaded, and you scroll, and they become visible.
+Additionally, we now leverage the server to do filtering and sorting, which means you can continue using the filters you are already used to even in this new loading on demand way of browsing your requirements.
 Consequently, you can display tables consisting of millions of rows with ease.

-Quick Load Tables is an exciting new feature that we've introduced as a beta version.
-To activate it you can either toggle it directly from the requirements table status bar or from the settings beta features page.
+Quick Load Table is an exciting new feature that we've introduced as a beta version.
+To activate it you can either toggle it directly from the requirements table status bar (Figure Quick Load Table Toggle) or from the settings beta features page.
 Please have a look below for steps on how to activate with either of these two options.

 Option 1: Requirements Table Status bar: [will be released in the coming versions after v1.85]